anialichrjoy/ChangeTracking/README.md

 ## FOR EACH Enumerated

-### Execute dynamic DML for Table in the current iteration
+### Execute dynamically generated DML for Table in the current iteration

 For example: